Christoffer Andersson: Halmstads BK

 Ahead of the 2015 Allsvenskan season, Andersson signed for Halmstads BK.

 Second return to Helsingborgs IF and retirement

 For the 2016 Allsvenskan season, Andersson yet again returned to Helsingborgs IF.
 Andersson retired at the end of the season after having a played a total of 350 Allsvenskan games, which is a club record, as well as more than 500 official games for the club.

 International career

 Andersson represented the Sweden U19 and U21 teams before making his full international debut for Sweden on 31 January 2000 in a friendly 1–0 win against Denmark, coming on as a substitute for Roland Nilsson in the 74th minute.

 He played in the qualifying campaigns for the 2002 FIFA World Cup, UEFA Euro 2004, and the 2006 FIFA World Cup, but did not make the final squad for Sweden in any of the tournaments.

-Andersson won his 24th and last international cap in a friendly game against Ireland on 1 Match 2006.
+Andersson won his 24th and last international cap in a friendly game against Ireland on 1 March 2006.